 Those with LEP do not speak English as their primary language and have a limited ability to read, write, speak or understand English.
-For the purposes of this Administrative Plan, those with LEP are HCV applicants and participants, and family members of applicants and participants.
+For the purposes of this Administrative Plan, those with LEP are HCV applicants and participants, individuals who could potentially be served by BHA, and family members of applicants and participants.